-International operations are subject to political, economic and other uncertainties, including but not limited to, risk of terrorist activities, revolution, border disputes, expropriation, renegotiations or modification of existing contracts, import, export and transportation regulations and tariffs, taxation policies, including royalty and tax increases and retroactive tax claims, exchange controls, limits on allowable levels of production, currency fluctuations, labour disputes and other uncertainties arising out of foreign government sovereignty over Alvopetro's international operations.
+International operations are subject to political, economic and other uncertainties, including but not limited to, risk of terrorist activities, revolution, social instability, border disputes, expropriation or properties without fair compensation or marketable compensation, renegotiations or modification of existing concessions and contracts, changes in energy and environmental policies or the personnel administering them, changes in oil and natural gas pricing policies, import, export and transportation regulations and tariffs, taxation policies, including royalty and tax increases and retroactive tax claims, currency exchange controls, economic sanctions, limits on allowable levels of production, currency fluctuations, actions of national labour unions and labour disputes and other uncertainties arising out of foreign government sovereignty over Alvopetro's international operations.
 Alvopetro's operations may also be adversely affected by changes in applicable laws and policies of Brazil, which could have a negative impact on Alvopetro.
 The majority of Alvopetro's operations are conducted in Portuguese and the Company may enter into significant contracts in Portuguese which may give rise to uncertainties.
 The Company manages this risk through the employment and involvement of qualified personnel within Brazil in all local operations.